superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

 ### Step 2: Create a new collection, and upload data

-In this tutorial, we use [Amazon product review data](https://drive.google.com/file/d/1EEvCUqKIH6LuLLGRjo6ayCEXqT4Z-ZVE/view?usp=drive_link).
+In this tutorial, we use [Amazon product review data](https://drive.google.com/file/d/1EEvCUqKIH6LuLLGRjo6ayCEXqT4Z-ZVE/view?usp=drive_link) as our game reviews source.
 Download this data onto your local machine, so you can upload it (as a json file) to Rockset.

 Note: In practice, data is usually ingested from a streaming service.
 To keep things simple for our demo, we instead use a sample from a public dataset.